tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-data-source.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Create Data Source (Azure Search Service REST API)
+# Create Data Source (Azure Cognitive Search REST API)
-  In Azure Search, a data source is used with [indexers](create-indexer.md), providing the connection information for ad hoc or scheduled data refresh of a target index, pulling data from [supported Azure data sources](https://docs.microsoft.com/azure/search/search-indexer-overview#supported-data-sources).
-You can create a new data source within an Azure Search service using an HTTP POST or PUT request.
+  In Azure Cognitive Search, a data source is used with [indexers](create-indexer.md), providing the connection information for ad hoc or scheduled data refresh of a target index, pulling data from [supported Azure data sources](https://docs.microsoft.com/azure/search/search-indexer-overview#supported-data-sources).
+You can create a new data source within an Azure Cognitive Search service using an HTTP POST or PUT request.

 ```
 POST https://[service name].search.windows.net/datasources?api-version=[api-version]